HEFA-SAF Cost Parity vs Fossil Jet: Viability Region Under Feedstock and Credit Constraints

 Fragility in this parity-layer note is reported as structural collapse thresholds, not operational degradation dynamics.
 Parity collapses when any of the following conditions are breached: feedstock > ~$931/tonne, CI > ~37.4 gCO2e/MJ, or effective credit < ~$1.35/gal.
 These collapse conditions explicitly invalidate the parity-defined viable region even when other assumptions remain favorable.

-5A.
-Parity-Fragility Relationship
+6. Parity-Fragility Relationship

 Product A defines the structural parity region under steady-state assumptions; Product B must test that region under realistic operating and market constraints and explicitly invalidate portions that fail collapse criteria.
 In this note, the structural invalidation boundaries are feedstock > ~$931/tonne, CI > ~37.4 gCO2e/MJ, and effective credit < ~$1.35/gal.

-6. Methods and Traceability
+7. Methods and Traceability

 • Feedstock benchmark basis: Base feedstock assumption $900/tonne with solved parity threshold of ~$930.8/tonne.

-• Credit stack basis and scenario logic: Max credit modeled at $1.80/gal with CI-linked linear compression from 20 to 89 gCO2e/MJ; decision scenarios include no-credit, moderate-credit ($0.90/gal), modeled base credit (~$1.41/gal), and upper credit case.
+• Credit stack basis and CI proxy scope: Max credit modeled at $1.80/gal with CI-linked linear compression from 20 to 89 gCO2e/MJ; decision scenarios include no-credit, moderate-credit ($0.90/gal), modeled base credit (~$1.41/gal), and upper credit case.
+The CI-credit mapping is a screening proxy and not a scheme-specific implementation of CORSIA, RED III, or LCFS accounting.

 • Scenario grid specification: Feedstock sweep $350-$1,500/tonne and effective credit sweep $0.00-$2.00/gal exported to assets/data/notes/hefa-cost-parity-vs-fossil-jet/parity_surface_grid.csv.

-7. Publication Completion Checklist
+8. Publication Completion Checklist

 • Figure 1 benchmark framing complete and annotated